Nelson’s favorite quote is from Alan Kay, a well-known computer science pioneer:

 Kelvin often tells people not to mistake complexity for sophistication because it is easy to make things complex but it takes real skill and sophistication to make complex processes simple and effective.

 He believes that you need to measure everything because if it cannot be measured, then it cannot be improved upon.
-As I.F.F.I’s Chief Engineering Officer, he focuses on optimizing every system, process and operation in the company for maximum output and then he will start all over again because to Kelvin, being the best is just the starting point for everything.
+As I.F.F.I’s Chief Operating Officer, he focuses on optimizing every system, process and operation in the company for maximum output and then he will start all over again because to Kelvin, being the best is just the starting point for everything.